 - 4.2 If an issue committee supports or opposes a ballot measure on an upcoming ballot, the issue committee must file on a frequent filing schedule.
 See Rule 17.2.3. - 4.3 Termination.
-An issue committee may file a termination report at any time if the following conditions are met: - 4.3.1 The committee no longer has a major purpose of supporting or opposing a ballot measure and no longer intends to accept or make contributions or expenditures to support or oppose a ballot issue or ballot question; and

-- 4.3.2 The committee's TRACER account reflects no cash on hand and no outstanding debts, obligations, or penalties. - 4.4 Small-scale issue committees - 4.4.1 A small-scale issue committee may support or oppose more than one ballot measure if the committee registration form states each measure, describes each measure, and states whether the committee supports or opposes the measure. - [Colo.
+An issue committee may file a termination report at any time if the following conditions are met: - 4.3.1 The committee no longer has a major purpose of supporting or opposing a ballot measure and no longer intends to accept or make contributions or expenditures to support or oppose a ballot issue or ballot question; and - 4.3.2 The committee's TRACER account reflects no cash on hand and no outstanding debts, obligations, or penalties. - 4.4 Small-scale issue committees - 4.4.1 A small-scale issue committee may support or oppose more than one ballot measure if the committee registration form states each measure, describes each measure, and states whether the committee supports or opposes the measure. - [Colo.
 Const.
-Article XXVIII, Section 2(10)(a)(I) and (2)(10)(a)(II)] - 4.4.2 The notification required by section 1-45-108(1.5)(C)(III), C.R.S. must be submitted on the form provided by the Secretary of State. - 4.4.3 The disclosure report required by section 1-45-108(1.5)(c)(i), C.R.S., must be filed with the appropriate officer within five calendar days after notification to the appropriate officer that the small-scale issue committee qualifies as an issue committee under section 1-45-108(1.5)(c)(III), C.R.S. - 4.4.4 Upon conversion of a small-scale issue committee to an issue committee, the issue committee's first report of contributions and expenditures must reflect the small-scale issue committee's funds on hand as a beginning balance. - 4.4.5 A small-scale issue committee may terminate by filing an affirmation indicating the committee has no outstanding debts or obligations and wishes to terminate. - 4.4.6 A small-scale issue committee required to register under section 1-45-108(1.5), C.R.S. may register and report as an issue committee at any time.
+Article XXVIII, Section 2(10)(a)(I) and (2)(10)(a)(II)] - 4.4.2 The notification required by section 1-45-108(1.5)(c)(III), C.R.S. must be submitted on the form provided by the Secretary of State. - 4.4.3 The disclosure report required by section 1-45-108(1.5)(c)(I), C.R.S., must be filed with the appropriate officer within five calendar days after notification to the appropriate officer that the small-scale issue committee qualifies as an issue committee under section 1-45-108(1.5)(c)(III), C.R.S.

+- 4.4.4 Upon conversion of a small-scale issue committee to an issue committee, the issue committee's first report of contributions and expenditures must reflect the small-scale issue committee's funds on hand as a beginning balance. - 4.4.5 A small-scale issue committee may terminate by filing an affirmation indicating the committee has no outstanding debts or obligations and wishes to terminate. - 4.4.6 A small-scale issue committee required to register under section 1-45-108(1.5), C.R.S. may register and report as an issue committee at any time. - 4.5 A matter becomes a ballot measure requiring a committee to register as an issue committee or small-scale issue committee under section 1-45-108(7)(a)(I), C.R.S., after a title has been designated and fixed and any motion for rehearing has been heard. - 4.6 For issue committees and small-scale issue committees, the election cycle is a calendar year, beginning January 1 and ending December 31.
+This rule does not apply to issue committees formed to support or oppose a recall.